wiloon/blog/content/post/archive-0/2011-09-23-hudson-windows.md

 #build triggers

-select build when a url&#8217;s content changes
+select build when a url's content changes

 note: the url should like file://x:/xxx/xxxx.xxx